 Students are required to demonstrate basic computer skills or enroll in CIS 0012 Basic Computer Skills Lab before enrolling in a college level computer class.
-Students who graduated high school within the past five years meet the basic computer skills requirement.
-For students who have been out of high school more than five years, the ASUMH testing center offers a TekAssess computer placement exam, which can be taken with the ACCUPLACER Classic or the ACCUPLACER Next Generation tests or as a stand-alone test.
-Students taking the TekAssess placement exam must enroll in the following college remedial course:
+Students who graduated high school or college within the past ten years meet the basic computer skills requirement.
+For students who have been out of high school or college more than ten years, the academic adviser should confirm the student is able to do the following: